antononcube/RakuForPrediction-blog/Articles/Graph-neat-examples-Set-3.md

 ## Setup

-The setup for these examples is the same as in the first set, so it is skipped here.
+The setup for these examples is the same as in the two sets, so it is skipped here.

 ---

 ## Nested Graphs

-Let's dive into nested graphs.
+Let us look first into nested graphs.
 A nested graph is created by repeatedly applying a function to an initial value.
 Here's a basic example: